karanthpallavi/rosetta_statement_ontology/README.md

 ![Build Status](https://github.com/karanthpallavi/noname/actions/workflows/qc.yml/badge.svg)
 # Rosetta Statement Ontology

-Description: None
+Description: Rosetta Statement Ontology provides a basis for knowledge graph construction and semantic modelling approach to increase the cognitive and semantic interoperability of content in open knowledge graphs that have a cross-domain scope.

-More information can be found at http://obofoundry.org/ontology/rosettastmtont
+More information can be found at (https://github.com/karanthpallavi/rosetta_statement_ontology)

 ## Versions